-Suppose a PoS protocol centered at any service $s\in S$, having security parameter $\alpha_s$ and allocated $\sigma_v^s$ stakes for any $v\in N_G(s)$ is safe, by the same definition as above: no attacking set of validators find it profitable to attack service $s$.
-Let the partition of the stake vector $\sigma$ be denoted by $\sigma^S$.
-Consider the total stake for any validator $v\in V$ defined as $\sigma_v = \sum_{s\in N_G(v)}$.
+Suppose a PoS protocol centered at any service $s\in S$, having security parameter $\alpha_s$ and allocated $\sigma_v^s$ stakes for any $v\in N_G(s)$ is safe, by the same definition as above: no attacking set of validators finds it profitable to attack service $s$.
+Consider the total stake for any validator $v\in V$ defined as $\sigma_v = \sum_{s\in N_G(v)}\sigma_v^{s}$.
 That is, we aggregate all stakes that the validator has staked across all PoS protocols in which it participates.
 We ask a similar question to the previous section:

-\begin{question} How much stake do we need to add to the aggregate validityator stakes, $\sigma_v$, so that the resulting restaking graph is secure? \end{question}
+\begin{question} How much stake do we need to add to the aggregate validator stakes, $\sigma_v$, so that the resulting restaking graph is secure? \end{question}

-The security of the restaking graph is considered by the original Definition~\ref{def:secure_restaking}.
-More formally, for each restaking graph, we define:
+The security of the restaking graph is considered by the original definition~\ref{def:secure_restaking}.
+Let $U(G)$ denote the space of stake vectors for which $G$ restaking graph is secure.
+Then, for each restaking graph, we define:

 \begin{definition} For a given aggregate restaking graph $G$, PoS savings, $PoSS(G)$ denotes a minimum additional total value to stakes in $\sigma$ vector in relative terms to $T(\sigma)$ so that the resulting restaking graph $G$ is secure: